HZloto/political-discourse-analysis/README.md

 ```

 This will automatically:
-1. Process all speeches into paragraphs
+1. Process all speeches into ~500-word paragraphs
-2. Assess hate/violence scores for each paragraph
+2. Assess hate/violence scores for each paragraph using GPT-4o
+3. Generate professional visualizations
-3. Save results to `outputs/state_union_with_assessment.csv`
+4. Save all outputs to `outputs/` directory

+**Runtime**: ~2-3 minutes for 936 paragraphs

 To skip speech processing (if already done):
 ```bash